tgstoecker/MuWU/README.md

 - Automated workflow for the identification and annotation of transposable element insertion sites originally developed for the BonnMu resource and *Mutator* transposons in particular
-- MuWU is able to **detect any kind of TE** as long as target site duplications (TSDs) are created by its integration and the TSD length is known
+- MuWU is able to **detect any kind of TE insertion event** as long as target site duplications (TSDs) are created by its integration and the TSD length is known

 <br>